Get help with bills in Wayne County and Detroit Michigan.

 Other social services and grant money is offered too by the human Services offices.
 This government organization administers a number of assistance programs for the low income, seniors, and disabled.
 Qualified individuals can receive help for energy bills, rent, food, and medical care too.
 Read about public and government aid in Wayne County.
 Phone (313) 361-7300 or (844) 799-9876.

-Wayne County Veterans Affairs Department - Former and discharged veterans will get help, no matter their income.
-There is also government benefits for their families including wives, widows, husbands, children, mothers, and other immediate family members.
+- Both federal government funds and their own grants are offered.
 Wayne County vets or relatives can apply for rent, utility, and energy bill assistance.
 Also access a free food pantry, groceries, and other aid.
 There is also transportation programs, including details on where vets will get a free car.
-The location is 400 Monroe St suite 405, Detroit, MI 48226, phone (313) 224-5045
+The location is 400 Monroe St, Detroit, MI 48226, phone (313) 224-5045

 Jewish Family Service (JFS) of Metropolitan Detroit provides social services to the disadvantaged, some of which are offered regardless of religion.
 The agency may have grants from the Federal Emergency Food and Shelter Program or ESG.
-The money can help with for paying rent, utilities or security deposits.
+The money can help with for paying back rent costs, utilities or security deposits.
 Other resources include interest-free loans, Meals on Wheels for seniors or the disabled, free food, and referrals to free medical care for low income Wayne County families.

 - The charity will also address long term needs.
 As people can learn about job training programs in the region or get the stuff they need to start a new career, including a suit or professional work attire.
 More on Wayne County Jewish Service emergency programs.